The Office of Diversity and Inclusion Signature Programs encourage and maintain an inclusive, diverse environment at CALS and NC State.

 We invite you to attend our lunch-and-learn series, Conversations that Matter.
 Consider our three-day Opening Doors retreat for a deeper dive for you, your staff, and your colleagues.

 CALS Community Conversations is a monthly series that aims to provide a safe-to-be-brave discussion space.
 The series seeks to clarify to all groups within CALS that diversity and inclusion are among our college’s most cherished and passionately guarded values.

 - Coronavirus Victims

 Conversations That Matter

-Conversations that Matter is a bi-monthly series that enhances diversity awareness and builds cultural competencies for faculty, staff and students in CALS as well as university-wide.
-These shared lunches are meant to provide a safe space for the college community to come together to:
+Conversations that Matter is a bi-monthly series that enhances diversity awareness and builds cultural competencies for faculty, staff and students in CALS and university-wide.
+These shared lunches provide a safe space for the college community to:

 Each interactive session highlights a different area of diversity using speakers, panel sessions, video clips, and other methods.
 An engaging discussion follows where participants ask questions, share examples and provide insights related to the topic.